DurvaChauhan/DurvaChauhan/README.md

 ## 🎯 2026 Goals

-✔ Build more Machine Learning Projects
+✔ Build more Projects(big and small)

 ✔ Explore Fintech